RBK-D-IT/digital-development-playbook/docs/devops-and-automation/deployment-process.md

 ### Testing Team

 - **Create UAT Test Plans**: Develop and execute test plans to ensure the software meets business requirements.
-- **Conduct UAT**: Perform testing during UAT to validate the release candidate in the test environment.
+- **Conduct UAT**: Perform testing during UAT to validate the release in the test environment.
 - **Report Issues**: Provide detailed feedback on any issues found during UAT for the developers to resolve.

 ### Stakeholders